Back to top

 CTPA guidance

-The Cosmetic, Toiletry and Perfumery Association (CTPA), the UK trade association for cosmetics and personal‑care companies, has issued guidance on “PPD‑free” claims which states that:
+The Cosmetic, Toiletry and Perfumery Association (CTPA), the UK trade association for cosmetics and personal‑care companies, has issued guidance11 on “PPD‑free” claims which states that:

 • Darker oxidative hair colours often require PPD‑related aromatic amines such as PTD or ME‑PPD.